The Evolution of Police Long Guns

 More Stopping Power = Fewer Bullets Slinging Through the Neighborhood

 Lastly, a rifle bullet has much greater chance of putting him down with one shot than a pistol bullet from a pistol or SMG.
-A shotgun with buck or slugs has similar stopping power to, but not the precision of, a rifle.
+A shotgun with buck or slugs has similar stopping power to, but not the precision or range of, a rifle.

 –George H, lead instructor, Heloderm LLC